1. Town Square, 2. Back streets of the town

 However, by the end of 1917 the Russian army was collapsing and the Germans were advancing.
 By February 1918 the Germans had reached Estonia and on the 24 February 1918, the Estonian parliament declared Estonia independent.
 Unfortunately, much to the dismay of every Estonian I met whilst on my travels, the Germans entered Tallinn the next day and occupied Estonia until the end of the war.
 On the 3 January 1920 the Russian’s agreed to a ceasefire and signed the Treaty of Tartu, recognising Estonia as an independent country.

 Horror struck for Estonia when the Russians invaded yet again on the 17 June 1940.
 It was not long before a Communist regime was imposed.
 Shortly after this the Germans invaded Russia and then quickly captured Estonia until 1944 when the Russians invaded Estonia and ruled Estonia under the communist regime.
 By the late 1980s the tyranny began to unravel.
 The Soviet leader, Gorbachev introduced policies of glasnost (openness) and perestroika (reconstruction), leading to the wanting of Estonian independence once again.
 In March 1991 majority of the Estonian population voted in favour of independence in the referendum.
-On 20 August, Estonia declared its independence.
+On 20 August of that year, Estonia declared its independence.
 Information gathered from here.

 3. Town Square, 4.
 Nevsky Cathedral, 5.
 Toompea Hill view